 - Look for non-verbal signs that your preschooler may be anxious.
 This might include being extra weepy, clingy, or irritable.

 - Bedtimes are very important.
-Stories, books and tuck-ins are crucial.
+Stories, books and reassuring bedtime rituals are helpful.

 - Try to maintain your children’s normal routines if possible.